Heerozh/LuaAsio/README.md

 # LuaAsio

-Simple transparent non-blocking, high concurrency I/O for Luajit.
+Simple transparent non-blocking, high concurrency I/O for LuaJIT.
 Only 500+ lines.

 There are no callbacks, Asynchronous happens when you perform a non-blocking operation.